jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 The index and the name of all the movies and shows are hardcoded in the [main.cpp](main.cpp), just so you do not need to parse more input files.

+You are required to define a class named **RecommendationSystem**.
+The class definition goes to recommendation.h and the implementation of the class goes to [recommendation.cpp](recommendation.cpp), which is provided but is incomplete.
+Your class must have (at least) two member variables, one is named userMovieRatingsMatrix, the other is named userShowRatingsMatrix, both are two-dimenstional *int* pointers, i.e., int\*\*.
+Two member functions to your class are provided, and you can call but should not modify these two functions.

 ## Input Files

 Two input files are provided: [movieRatings.txt](movieRatings.txt) and [showRatings.txt](showRatings.txt).
 The two files have the same format.
 For example, the following is the first few lines of the [movieRatings.txt](movieRatings.txt):